 Alicia Fert is a volunteer at Let’s plant e.V.
 She holds a degree in political science and works in the international development cooperation.
 After her long-time commitment in other NGOs, she brings with her expertise in fundraising and organization development.
 She is a committed person to the environment protection and conservation, and mostly engaged in preserving biodiversity in her hobby garden.

 Dr. Christine Natt is a founding member of Let's Plant e.V.
 She holds a PhD in agricultural science and has been working at the Federal Office for Agriculture and Food (BLE) and its predecessor organizations since 1992.
 Among other obligations, she was responsible for the successful implementation of the federal organic farming program and other forms of sustainable agriculture.
 She has headed the Research, Innovation and Sustainability department since 2013.

-Dr. Girma Kelboro Mensuro holds has a PhD in agricultural science.
+Dr. Girma Kelboro Mensuro holds a PhD in agricultural science.
 His scientific field is agrosociology.
-He has specializes in the interface between natural resource management, environmental protection and socio-economic development.
+He specializes in the interface between natural resource management, environmental protection and socio-economic development.
 His research interests are governance in agriculture and rural development, institutions, innovation and knowledge in the fields of biodiversity conservation, agriculture, livelihoods and sustainability.

 Dr. Girma Mensuro Kelboro on LinkedIn